EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

    Uploading first mapping image

 After choosing the file, *Deep-LASI* opens a window (:numref:`channel_position`), which allows you to determine the correct position of the detection channel.
-You can use the **Channel Layout** to select the correct halve of the camera or full width of the camera. **Rotation** and **Flip** allow you to take into account if your camera image is flipped or rotated compared to your reference channel.
-After selection, please confirm to open the image on the mapping tab, as shown in :numref:`channel_position`.
+You can use the **Channel Layout** to select the correct half of the camera or the full width of the camera. **Rotation** and **Flip** allow you to take into account if your camera image is flipped or rotated compared to your reference channel.
+After selection, please confirm **OK** to open the image on the mapping tab, as shown in :numref:`channel_position`.

 .. figure:: ./../figures/documents/Fig_8_Map_Image_Detecting.png
    :width: 400